 This year Trinity Week commences on Saturday 11th April and on “Trinity Monday” 13th April, Trinity College Dublin celebrates the announcement of the Honorary Fellows, new Fellows and Scholars of the college.
 The ceremony is one of the oldest and most colourful at Trinity College and refers back to the foundation of Trinity College in 1592 as a corporation consisting of the Provost, the Fellows and the Scholars.

-Trinity Week begins on Monday 7th April with the announcement of the Honorary Fellows, new Fellows and Scholars of the College.
-The ceremony is one of the oldest, most colourful and traditional at Trinity College.
-The announcement is made by the Provost on the steps of the Public Theatre in Front Square surrounded by members of the Board of the College in full academic gowns and hoods with students and staff celebrating the occasion with colleagues, friends and families.
-Members of the public are welcome to watch the event.
+The announcement is made by the Provost surrounded by members of the Board of College in full academic gowns and hoods on the steps of the Public Theatre.
+Students and staff celebrate the occasion with colleagues, friends and family in Front Square and members of the public are very welcome to witness this event.